-United States Air Force aircraft from the 18th Wing at Kadena Air Base in Okinawa, Japan conducted a large elephant walk during a no-notice exercise April 12, 2017.
+The United States Air Force aircraft from the 18th Wing at Kadena Air Base in Okinawa, Japan conducted a large elephant walk during a no-notice exercise on Apr.
+12, 2017.

-The 18th Wing operates combat ready fleets of HH-60 Pave Hawks, F-15 Eagles, E-3 Sentries and KC-135 Stratotankers, making it the largest combat-ready wing in the U.S. Air Force.
+The 18th Wing operates combat-ready fleets of HH-60 Pave Hawks, F-15 Eagles, E-3 Sentries, and KC-135 Stratotankers.
+It is the Air Force’s largest combat-ready wing.

-The exercise comes as a response to North Korea’s aggression in the region.
+This exercise at Kadena Air Force Base, in particular, was conducted as a display in response to North Korea’s aggression in the region.

 Kadena is considered a “Keystone of the Pacific” today.
 Its 18th Wing also plays a key role in deterring threats in the region.